TritonDataCenter/triton-origin-image/README.md

 large number of origin images in play that can increase the size of the Triton headnode build on the USB key; and to avoid testing/maintenance surface area.

-At this time, the active set of triton-origin images is defined by the Triton/Manta components' `image_uuid` UUID value in [MG's targets.json.in](https://github.com/joyent/mountain-gorilla/blob/master/targets.json.in).
+The active set of triton-origin images is defined by the Triton/Manta components' `image_uuid` UUID value in [MG's targets.json.in](https://github.com/joyent/mountain-gorilla/blob/master/targets.json.in).
 Those UUIDs refer to origin images published to <https://updates.joyent.com>.

+For Joyent Engineering, the "triton-origin-image" Jenkins job handles building triton-origin images for pushes to "master".
+The "Releasing ..." step is still manual.

 ### Naming and versioning